ibm-cloud-docs/vpc/vpn-client-to-site-connections.md

    You can also specify to **Delete** the VPN client, which deletes the client session immediately.
    {: note}

-## Disconnecting VPN clients by using the CLI
+## Disconnecting VPN clients from the CLI
 {: #vpn-client-to-site-ending-connections-cli}
 {: cli}